Machine-learning techniques for model-independent searches in dijet final states: Machine-learning based anomaly detection

 \subsubsection{CATHODE and CATHODE-b}

 Classifying anomalies through outer density estimation (\cathode)~\cite{Hallin:2021wme} also follows the weak supervision paradigm.
 An overview of the three main steps of the method is shown in Fig.~\ref{fig:cathode_diagram}.
 First, the SR in which the LR $R(x)$ from Eq.~\eqref{eq:weak-supervision-likelihood-ratio} will be learned is defined as an interval in \mjj, similar to \cwola.
-The second step is to estimate the background in the SR, which is done by learning the background density in the sidebands ($\mjj\notin\text{SR}$) with a conditional generative model, which is then sampled for $m\in\text{SR}$.
+The second step is to estimate the background in the SR, which is done by learning the background density in the sidebands ($\mjj\notin\text{SR}$) with a conditional generative model, which is then sampled for $\mjj\in\text{SR}$.
 Finally, the anomaly score is obtained by training a weakly supervised classifier between the data and sampled background events.

-Background estimation with a generative model is a significant upgrade over \cwola, to which \cathode is otherwise similar.
+Modeling \pbg with a generative architecture is a significant upgrade over \cwola, to which \cathode is otherwise similar.
 It allows the modeling of all correlations between \mjj and the features $x$ used for classification.
 This allows the training of a single event-level classifier instead of the jet-wise tagging done in \cwola.
-In this paper, we use the following input features:
+The input features used in this paper are inspired by Ref.~\cite{Hallin:2021wme}.
+With j1 designating the heavier of the two jets and j2 the lighter, they are:

-where J1 designates the heavier of the two jets, and J2 the lighter.
-The $\tau_\mathrm{41}$ ratio was chosen instead of $\tau_\mathrm{21}$ as in the original \cathode paper because it was found to provide sensitivity to a broader set of signals.
+The $\tau_\mathrm{41}$ ratio was chosen instead of $\tau_\mathrm{21}$ as in Ref.~\cite{Hallin:2021wme} because it was found to provide sensitivity to a broader set of signals.
+Compared to \cwola, this smaller feature set is better suited for training normalizing flows and minimizes performance degradation caused by the presence of irrelevant features~\cite{Finke:2023ltw}.

 A second advantage of the generative model is the possibility to use the complete \mjj interval to constrain the background distribution, instead of the comparatively narrow sidebands used in \cwola.
-This results in a better estimate.
+This results in a better estimate of \pbg.
 The generative model is also not limited in the number of background samples it can produce, which is used to reduce statistical fluctuations in the classifier training.
 Based on studies from the original \cathode paper, we sample four times as many background events as there are data events in the SR.